Connecting people to a broader world through German language and culture.

 Stewardship: We value preservation and advocate for environmental sustainability.

 Social Responsibility: Our cultural programs promote respect and equality for all people.

 Celebration: We joyfully celebrate our heritage and future through food, music, art, dance and theater.

 The GAI board of directors and staff work together to advance our mission.
 View the staff and board directory.

 Originally the Volksfest Association of Minnesota, the GAI has a long history that includes our location in a historic mansion at 301 Summit Avenue in Saint Paul.
-The four-story house, complete with a third-floor ballroom, Ratskeller, and nine fireplaces, was built in 1906.
+The four-story house, complete with a third-floor ballroom, Ratskeller, and seven fireplaces, was built in 1906.
 It has served as a German cultural center and home of the GAI since 1965.
 Read more

 As a 501C(3) tax-exempt organization, the GAI strives for transparency and accountability regarding how our revenue is generated and spent to fulfill our mission.